 - Business overhead: 15%

-My standard labor rate is $95/hour for regular services and $125/hour for specialized repairs requiring advanced skills.
-Emergency services (same-day or after-hours) run $150/hour.
+My standard labor rate is $95/hour for regular services and $125/hour for specialized repairs that take advanced skill.
+Emergency work (same-day or after-hours) runs $150/hour.
+To see the kind of repair and cleaning work that rate pays for, here's a job our crew filmed around Denver:

 Seasonal Pricing Considerations

-I practice transparent pricing year-round, but here’s when you’ll get the best scheduling and sometimes promotional pricing:
+I keep pricing steady all year, but here's when you'll get the best scheduling and sometimes a promotion:

-“I always tell Vineland residents: schedule your inspection in August or September.
-You beat the rush, I can take my time with your system, and you’re ready before the first cold snap.”
+"I always tell Vineland folks the same thing: book your inspection in August or September.
+You beat the fall rush, I can take my time on your system instead of squeezing it between two emergencies, and you're ready before that first cold snap hits.
+Waiting until you actually need a fire to find out the chimney's no good is the expensive way to do it."

 Permits and Regulations in Vineland

-When we perform structural work on chimneys in Vineland, we sometimes need permits.
-This depends on the scope of work.
+When we do structural work on a Vineland chimney, we sometimes need a permit.
+It comes down to the scope of the job.

 Work Requiring Permits: